pixelmatix/smartmatrix-docs/docs/start.md

 [Sparkfun 16x32 Panel](https://www.sparkfun.com/products/12583)
 [Sparkfun 32x32 Panel](https://www.sparkfun.com/products/12584)
 <br/>
 The SmartMatrix Library and SmartMatrix Shield has been tested with an Adafruit 16x32 Display purchased in November 2013.
-The Library and Shield _should_ work with the Adafruit Medium 32x32 display and the displays from Sparkfun, but it will probably not work with the Adafruit Small 32x32 display which has two input connectors.
+The Library and Shield _should_ work with the Adafruit Medium 32x32 display and the displays from Sparkfun, but it will likely not work with the Adafruit Small 32x32 display which has two input connectors.

 > ![Display Pinout](photos/DisplayPinout.JPG)